docs

 • name is present and a non-empty string.

-• version is present and a valid semver string.
+• The resolved version is a valid semver string.

-• packs.bp and packs.rp exist as directories on disk at build time.
+• The behavior and resource pack directories exist on disk at build time.

 • Each pack directory contains a manifest.json.

-• entry exists as a file at build time.
+• entry resolves to a file that exists at build time.

 If a non-required field is omitted, the default is applied silently.